RichMeyers7424/azure-network-protocols/README.md

 <p>
-Now try to ping the Ubuntu VM again using the ping command.
-We now should see that the Ubuntu VM is now sending replies again!
+Now try to ping VM2 again using the ping command.
+We now should see that VM2 is now sending replies again!
 </p>
 <img src="https://i.imgur.com/gu8NzIs.png"/>
 </p>